RuleML/PSOATransRunComponents/PSOATransRun/test/README.txt

 <testCaseName>-answerJ.psoa for each query
 <testCaseName>-queryJ.psoa.

+Query and answer files should be authored such that answer bindings use only constants drawn from the KB ("certain answers") instead of system-generated ones (e.g., _oidcons, Skolem functions), which can vary under different command-line options and implementations.

 The following command is used to manually execute
 <testCaseName>-queryJ.psoa on <testCaseName>-KB.psoa
 (the answers will go to the standard output):